Becoming a Medical Assistant

 Medical Clinical Assisting Lab

-Students gain practical experience in preparing patients and the taking and documenting vital signs.
+Students gain practical experience in preparing patients and taking and documenting vital signs.
 In addition to the clinical practice, students will compile pertinent administrative records.
 Students are expected to learn effective and professional communication techniques with physicians and patients alike.

 Advanced Clinical Assisting Lab